History of design : decorative arts and material culture, 1400-2000 / editors Pat Kirkham and Susan Weber.

 - Description: xiii, 698 pages : illustrations (chiefly color), color maps ; 31 cm

-- Publisher: New York : Bard Graduate Center: Decorative Arts, Design History, Material Culture ;
+- Publisher: New York, New York : Bard Graduate Center: Decorative Arts, Design History, Material Culture ;

 |Library||Location||Call Number||Status||Due Date|